-Welcome to our series on Research.
-We continue with information about the WONDER study.
-Read about more research opportunities in our next research blog.
+Welcome to our series on research.
+We continue with information about the WONDER study

 This blog will be our first in a series regarding Research.
 We welcome guest author Soo Jeong-Kim, MD Medical Director of the Seattle Children’s Autism Center.
 Dr. Kim explains why we should care about research, and what to consider before participating.
 In our next blog, we will detail a current research opportunity available in the area.